 “Rodney was and is unapologetically fabulous,” said Fowlin, who teaches dance.
 “And when you would see him, he would always make me smile and feel proud that this black man was doing it with style, grace, passion and attitude.”

-To Alcides Costa C’19, Gilbert was a natural community builder who understood students individually, often just through eye contact and a few words, such as, “How you doing, son?”
+To senior Alcides Costa, Gilbert was a natural community builder who understood students individually, often just through eye contact and a few words, such as, “How you doing, son?”

 Costa, Fowlin and Binger were among a dozen speakers at the tribute, held at the Thomas H. Kean Black Box Theatre.
 Others included fellow professors, school administrators and colleagues from Yendor Arts, the Newark-based community arts organization that Gilbert founded.
 The event blended heartfelt testimonials with student and alumni performances of scenes from plays such as A Raisin in the Sun, King Hedley II and New World Disorder.

 The dynamic memorial ended with Najah Johnson C’16 singing the Gospel hymn, “His Eye Is on the Sparrow.”

 Johnson broke down briefly after a just few lines, as her emotions bubbled to the surface.
 But cheers from the crowd enabled her to go on and she closed exuberantly with, “His eye is on the sparrow, and I know he watches me.”